-The decrease in renewable energy tariff and the Electricity (promoting renewable energy through green energy open access) Rules, released in 2022, is encouraging commercial and industrial consumers (C&I) with a load above 100 kW to shift to independent power procurement.
-These users account for nearly 37 per cent of the total electricity consumption in India.
-Under open access regulations, a C&I consumer may procure electricity either from a third party (by signing bilateral agreements for power purchase and through power exchanges) or set up their own (captive/group captive) power plant.
-They may use the state/central transmission and distribution infrastructure wherever required after paying the defined charges.
-Under the current regulations, a consumer may procure power on a short-term basis, medium-term basis, or long-term basis (duration under each varies from state to state).
+Decrease in renewable energy tariff is encouraging large commercial and industrial consumers (C&I) with a load > 1 MW to shift to independent power procurement.
+These users account for nearly 50 per cent of the total electricity consumption in India.
+Under open access regulations, a C&I consumer may procure electricity either from a third-party (by signing bilateral agreements for power purchase and through power exchanges) or set up their own (captive/group captive) power plant.
+They may use the state/central transmission and distribution infrastructure wherever required.
+Under the current regulations, a consumer may procure power on a short-term basis (up to a month), mediumterm basis (three months to three years), or long-term basis (12-25 years).

 Over the last few years, many Indian corporates have pledged to consume power generated from renewable energy.
 Still, complex open-access charges pose a key challenge for many consumers and project developers.
-Varying state policies inhibit the broader adoption of open access by corporates.
+Varying state policies inhibiting the broader adoption of open access by corporates.